eersaa/coral-env/README.md

 ## Publishing to Docker Hub

 The container is automatically built and published to Docker Hub when you push a tagged commit.

-### Setup

-1. **Configure Docker Hub credentials in GitHub:**
-   - Go to your repository's Settings → Secrets and variables → Actions
-   - Add two secrets:
-     - `DOCKERHUB_USERNAME`: Your Docker Hub username
-     - `DOCKERHUB_TOKEN`: Your Docker Hub access token ([create one here](https://hub.docker.com/settings/security))

-2. **Update the Docker image name:**
-   - Edit `coral-env` script and replace `your-dockerhub-username` with your actual Docker Hub username
-   - Edit `.github/workflows/docker-publish.yml` if you want to change the image name

 ### Creating a Release